open-education-hub/oer-template/content/chapters/template-chapter/lecture/slides/intro.md

 21045 pts/5    00:00:00 ps
 ```

-Terminal listings works the same as in regular markdown files.
+Terminal listings work the same as in regular markdown files.